MISTY MOUNTAIN METAPHORS

 For miles he had repeated this, moving onward down the row that stood two walls of ivy on either side.
 At a distance they whispered and urged the man into a manic judgement.
 The trees ran far along, and at the end, where blue met green and the bees kissed the pollen, a big white house stood tall.

 “Dooz’ie ’t slow ah tells you!”
-He cried, pressing his knuckles into each eye, and rubbing off the sticky dew.
+He cried, pressing his knuckles into each eye and rubbing off the sticky dew.

 Then he darted his gaze back at the couple, foggy in sight, crackling broken branches beneath their feet.
 The sun was wringing consciousness from every ounce of him and leaving the poison to dry.
 Underneath the tree ahead, he could make out so few—the tan hanging cloth, those dark faces, and the shine of what they held in their hands.
 He slouched forward.
-Within the canopy he could smell the fruit, some rotten below, but one in the hands of a dark figure, a black one, and that fruit in hand—it was forbidden indeed!
+Within the canopy he could smell the fruit, some rotten below, but one in the hands of a dark figure, a black one, and that fruit in hand—it was forbidden in deed!

 “Betty run!”

 The basket split in half, sending with it a flurry of pulp and screams in every which way.
 Peaches lay in pieces where the man broke his fall, sunk into the earth along with the shattered glass.
 There they stood, overlooking the drunken figure laid before them.
-His shoulders arched awkwardly where the arms twisted back, and his shirt clumped into sweaty mats.
+His shoulders arched akwardly where the arms twisted back and his shirt clumped into sweaty mats.
 By his feet, where one wore a canvas boot and the other what was left of a sock, appeared a lurking colony of ants.
 They feasted, not only on the newfound fruit, but the rotting pile left out of the shade.

 “Ah’m sick ah duh massa!”
 Pray Hoovah neva wake!”
 Betty screamed and pleaded, then violently kicked the pitcher and its water into the man’s chest.